burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ## 11. Type Alias

 Starting from C++11, there are *"Alias Templates"* also known as *"Smart Typedefs"*.
-With this form of new typedefs typedef declarations can now be used for "partially bound" templates:
+With this form of new typedefs, typedef declarations can now be used for "partially bound" templates:

 ```cpp